 and Maynard Ferguson.
 Subsequently, I picked up the acoustic guitar and I

-was enthralled with Jim Croce, James Taylor, David Gates, America, and The
+was enthralled with Jim Croce, James Taylor, David Gates,

 Eagles.